-- under the age of 16 years (under 18, if disabled) - by someone other than a parent or close relative(Close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great-aunts or uncles, great grandparents or cousins.) - with the intention that it should last for 28 days or more.
+- by someone other than a parent or close relative(Close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins.) - with the intention that it should last for 28 days or more.